-HAWA MAHAL – one of the most iconic and most visited and photographed place in Jaipur.
-It literally means the Palace of Winds.
-This palace was built with loads of all kind of windows which served as an air-conditioner, blowing cool air throughout the palace, that’s why it was great summer palace for the king and his family back in 18th century.
+HAWA MAHAL – one of the most iconic, most visited and photographed places in Jaipur.
+Hawa Mahal literally means the Palace of Winds.
+This palace was built with loads of different windows that served as an air-conditioner, blowing cool air throughout the palace, that’s why it was a great summer palace for the king and his family back in the 18th century.

 Opening times – 9 AM to 5 PM.
 Entry fee – 50 INR for Indians, 200 INR (~2.10£, ~2.40 Eur, ~2.60$) for foreigners.

-JAWAHAR CIRCLE GARDEN/PATRIKA GATE – an unique large circular park located 30 minutes away from city centre with a beautiful green areas, rose garden and a number of jogging tracks, seating and picnic areas.
+JAWAHAR CIRCLE GARDEN/PATRIKA GATE – a unique large circular park located 30 minutes away from the city centre with beautiful green areas, a rose garden and a number of jogging tracks, seating and picnic areas.
 The entrance to the park is called Patrika Gate which is one of the most photographed places in India!

 Opening times – 7 days a week, 24 hours a day.
 Entry fee – free.

 Pushkar is a tiny little town in Rajasthan that is far away from India’s usual hustle and bustle.
 Pushkar is a pilgrimage site for Hindus and you can feel a deep spiritual vibe like nowhere else in India.

 It is a wonderful place to experience authentic Hindu culture, witness unique worship ceremonies while wandering around the many (around 400) temples that it has, enjoy breathtaking desert landscapes and embrace you’re being for a few days.